totalspectrum/flexprop/samples/README.txt

   multiply.spin: routines used by multest.spin2
-  multiply.cog.spin: multiply.spin running in its own COG rtc.bas:        Simple real-time clock using a COG to keep track of time smartpin.spin:  Serial port input and output using smart pins (P2 only) textmandel.bas: Display a Mandelbrot set on a terminal timer.c:        Shows use of the 64 bit counter on P2
+  multiply.cog.spin: multiply.spin running in its own COG rtc.bas:        Simple real-time clock using a COG to keep track of time sd_dir.bas:     Example of listing directory on an SD card smartpin.spin:  Serial port input and output using smart pins (P2 only) textmandel.bas: Display a Mandelbrot set on a terminal timer.c:        Shows use of the 64 bit counter on P2

+debug: Samples for the built-in DEBUG window

 fileserver: Samples for the loadp2 9P file server ls.spin:  list the current directory